CCurl/lsp/README.md

 tc.c: the tiny-c compiler
 - This takes a .tc file as the only argument.
-- If no argument is given, it reads the source from stdin.
+- If no argument is given, it reads the source from STDIN.
-- The output is written to file '_tc.asm'.
+- The output is written to STDOUT.
-- This is a assembly file that can be assembled by fasm.
+- This is a assembly file that can be assembled by FASM.
-- It also generates file 'tc.sym', a listing of the symbols defined.

 hex-dump.c: A little program to dump a file's contents in hex.